sallustius/moose/modules/doc/content/getting_started/installation/clone_moose.md

 cd ~/projects
 git clone https://github.com/idaholab/moose.git
 cd moose
-git checkout master
+git checkout primary
 ```

 !alert note
-The master branch of MOOSE is the stable branch that will only be updated after all tests are
+The primary branch of MOOSE is the stable branch that will only be updated after all tests are
 passing.
 This protects you from the day-to-day changes in the MOOSE repository.